The Shared Table by Purple Truffle

 A small group of women.
 Three nights.
 One shared table.

-If you would like to join us in Sicily or future Shared Table journeys, please get in touch.
+If you would like to join us in Sicily this October, or for future Shared Table by Purple Truffle journeys, please get in touch.

-For private groups who would prefer to gather their own favourite people around the table, bespoke Shared Table journeys can also be created through Purple Truffle.
-Get in touch to discuss.
+For private groups who would prefer to gather their own favorite people around the table, bespoke Shared Table by Purple Truffle journeys can also be created through Purple Truffle.
+Please get in touch to discuss.

 Baglio Occhipinti